Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 ### Entra ID authentication not enabled

-After the provisioning completed, the Entra ID authentication appears to be enabled, although it is not.
+After the provisioning completed, the Entra ID authentication appears to be enabled, but it is not.
 To actually enable it, go to function app > Authentication > Edit the Identity provider > Select `Allow requests from any application (Not recommended)` and Save.

 ### Update the Azure resources